keeganhk/keeganhk.github.io/_pages/about.md

 Short Bio
 ======
-I am currently a final-year Ph.D. student in the Department of Computer Science at the [City University of Hong Kong](https://www.cityu.edu.hk/), supervised by Prof. [Junhui Hou](https://sites.google.com/site/junhuihoushomepage/).
-I was also fortunate to work closely with Prof. [Wenping Wang](https://www.cs.hku.hk/people/academic-staff/wenping), Prof. [Ying He](https://personal.ntu.edu.sg/yhe/), and Prof. [Runmin Cong](https://rmcong.github.io/).
-Previously, I received my B.Sc. degree in Electronic Information Science and Technology from [Beijing Normal University](https://english.bnu.edu.cn/).
+I am currently a final-year Ph.D. student in the Department of Computer Science at the City University of Hong Kong, supervised by Prof. [Junhui Hou](https://sites.google.com/site/junhuihoushomepage/).
+I am also so fortunate to work closely with Prof. [Ying He](https://personal.ntu.edu.sg/yhe/) from NTU and Prof. [Wenping Wang](https://www.cs.hku.hk/people/academic-staff/wenping) from TAMU.
+Previously, I worked as a research intern guided by Prof. [Runmin Cong](https://rmcong.github.io/).
+I received my B.Sc. degree in Electronic Information Science and Technology from Beijing Normal University.

 News
 ======
 * [2023.07.02] Personal homepage created.
-* [2023.09.23] Two papers (**NeuroGF** for neural geodesics learning, **UPIDet** for cross-modal 3D detection) got accepted by **NeurIPS-2023**.
-See you in New Orleans! 😃
+* [2023.09.23] Two papers (*NeuroGF* for neural geodesics learning, *UPIDet* for cross-modal 3D detection) got accepted by *NeurIPS-2023*.
+See you in New Orleans!
-* [2023.12.04] One paper (**Cross-PCC** for cross-modal image-assisted unsupervised 3D point cloud completion) got accepted by **TMM**.
+* [2023.12.04] One paper (*Cross-PCC* for cross-modal image-assisted unsupervised 3D point cloud completion) got accepted by *TMM*.
-* [2023.12.19] One paper (**PointVST** for self-supervised 3D point cloud backbone pre-training) got accepted by **TVCG**.
+* [2023.12.19] One paper (*PointVST* for self-supervised 3D point cloud backbone pre-training) got accepted by *TVCG*.

 Research
 ======
 The latest trend in the artificial intelligence (AI) era continues to blur the boundaries of different research domains and data modalities.
-In general, I have a broad interest in developing deep learning models to solve various 3D geometry, vision, and graphics problems.
+In general, I have broad interests in developing deep learning models to solve various 3D geometry, vision, and graphics problems.

-In the past few years, my research mainly focuses on the following topics and tasks:
+In the past few years, my research mainly includes the following tasks and topics:
-* 3D Point Cloud Processing; Geometric Computing and Modeling
+* Geometric (Mesh, Point Cloud, Implicit Field) Computing and Modeling;
-* Cross-Modal (2D-3D, Visual-Geometric) Learning
+* Neural 3D Representation, Rendering, Reconstruction, and Generation;
-* Neural Representation, Rendering, and Reconstruction
+* Multi-Modal (2D-3D, Visual-Geometric) Learning: Pre-training, Alignment, Fusion, Distillation.

 Selected Publications